ljlclark/LJCPHPProjects/README.md

 LJCCollectionLib.php

-A base class that can be used to represent a strongly-typed collection of objects.
+A base class that can be used to extend another class to represent a strongly-typed collection of objects.

 LJCTextLib.php